64robots/webforms/docs/content/en/models.md

 ## General structure

-FormSection -> FormStep -> Question -> Answer.
+Form -> FormStep -> Question -> Answer.

-A `FormSection` is like a big form with form steps.
-A form section has many form steps.
+A `Form` is like a big form with form steps.
+A form has many form steps.

-A `FormStep` belongs to a form section.
+A `FormStep` belongs to a form.
 A form step has many questions.

 A `Question` belongs to a form step.
 A question has answers.

 An `Answer` belongs to a user.
 An answer also belongs to a question.

-## FormSection
+## Form

 Attributes: